huangzhengxiang/EdgeDeployment/Android/systrace.md

 Use `BatteryManager` to record battery in java (Android Studio app). https://developer.android.com/reference/android/os/BatteryManager.html#BATTERY_PROPERTY_CURRENT_NOW

+The information is stored in `/sys/class/power_supply/battery/`, which needs system/root access to read unfortunately.

 #### 2.2 ACTION_BATTERY_CHANGED (too coarse)
 `EXTRA_LEVEL`, `EXTRA_SCALES`, and `CAPACITY_LEVEL` are all of the granularity of integer part of 100%, no fractional part.
 Too coarse for energy analysis.